mikeraab/docker001/Participant-Guide.md

 > *Note - if you are using one of the Worker Nodes in an Oracle Container Cloud Service instance, as your Docker Engine environment, [access it via SSH per these instructions](../master/supplemental/Access-OCCS-VM-SSH.md)

-**Optional** - for convenience, run as root, so that you do not have to preface everthing with sudo (not applicable if you are running Docker for Windows):
+**Optional** - for convenience, run as root, so that you do not have to preface everything with sudo (not applicable if you are running Docker for Windows):

 ```
 $ sudo -s